vvr-hub/playwright-bdd-example/README.md

 * VS Code (or another IDE)
 * Node.js and npm (Node Package Manager)
 * nvm (Node Version Manager)
+* OWASP ZAP (for the security testing of the web application).
+Steps provided in a later section

 #### Steps:
 1. Clone the project to your local machine